cloudnativeciso/guardrails-starter/README.md

 - pod-insecure.yaml: https://github.com/cloudnativeciso/secure-by-default-starter/blob/demo-bad-examples-v1/examples/pod-insecure.yaml
 - bad_secrets.txt: https://github.com/cloudnativeciso/secure-by-default-starter/blob/demo-bad-examples-v1/examples/bad_secrets.txt

+> We use a permanent tag (`demo-bad-examples-v1`) so `main` stays green while the failing demo remains accessible.
 > These are expected to **fail** CI and are safe to use for testing guardrails.

-## Secure Examples

-Hardened patterns that should pass our guardrails:

-- [`examples/Dockerfile.good`](./examples/Dockerfile.good) — UID `10001`, unprivileged port (8080), pinned base image.
-- [`examples/pod-secure.yaml`](./examples/pod-secure.yaml) — drop all caps, read‑only root FS, no privilege escalation, CPU/memory limits, non‑root UID 10001.

-> Use these as the baseline; only add privilege with a documented exception.
+---

 ## Security Best Practices Used in This Repo

 Below is a list of the security best practices showcased in our **secure** examples.
 These follow recommendations from:
-- CNCF Secure Supply Chain Whitepaper
+- CNCF secure supply chain guidance
 - NSA Kubernetes Hardening Guide
-- NIST 800-190 (Application Container Security Guide)
+- NIST SP 800-190 (Application Container Security Guide)

 | Practice | Where | Why it matters |
 |---|---|---|